chromium/chromium/docs/windows_build_instructions.md

 For more information on Git for Windows (which is a separate project from Git), see https://gitforwindows.org.

-Note: if you are a Google employee, see [these instructions](#instructions-for-google-employees).
+Note: if you are a Google employee, see [go/building-chrome-win#install-git](https://goto.google.com/building-chrome-win#install-git).

 ### Update git